birtwistlelab/Predicting-Individual-Cell-Division-Events-from-Single-Cell-ERK-and-Akt-Dynamics/README.md

 ### Single reporter expressing cells
 Example images (\Demo\demo images) and pipelines (\Demo\image_analysis_pipelines\single) can be found in our Google Drive host.
 In this folder, both ilastik (10.ilp / 10_imported.ilp)and CellProfiler (CORR.cpproj and analyst.cpproj) scripts can be found.

-All MATLAB scripts used for single reporter lines have single_ appended to the name
+All MATLAB scripts used for single reporter lines have 'single_' appended to the name All MATLAB scripts used for double reporter lines have 'dual' appended to the name

 To extract data from single reporter expressing cells, please follow the steps below, Or if you would like, you may start directly at step 4 by using the files contained in Demo\singleReporter, where each folder corresponds to a relevant step starting at step 4 and beyond.